AlaieT/SPICE-GNN-DC/README.md

 IC usialy splits by two parts: power grid and transistors on cristal.Power gird is used for transfer voltage to all transistors on cristal.The main porblem of power grid - voltage drop out can be too hight in some places of grid.
 So the main purpose of modeling power grid it is find all area where voltage drop out is higher than some threshold value.

 As described early to achieve hight value accurasy using standard math methods we need a lot of time.
 Example: to achieve numbers accurate to two decimal places in PG with ~10k nodes needs at least 4h of modeling time.

+`The goal of the project is to create a model that can significantly reduce simulation time with minimal loss in the accuracy of the numbers.`

 <p align='center'>
   <image src='https://github.com/AlaieT/SPICE-GNN/blob/main/picts/power_grid.jpg' width="400"/>